 Patatnik is one of Bulgaria’s top comfort foods that originated in the Rhodope Mountains.
 It’s a shredded potato pie that typically features Bulgarian sirene white cheese, but you may also see it prepared with local grated kashkaval yellow cheese.
 The dish also features a hint of mild locally grown mint.

 The traditional Bulgarian cooking method of patatnik involves slow cooking it over an open fire.
 Still, nowadays, you often see it prepared in a pan on the stove or baked in the oven.
 It may not be the quickest dish to make, taking around 30 to 40 minutes from start to finish, but the flavor is worth the effort.
 Some varieties may also include eggs or peppers.

 The Rhodope Mountains are also home to a unique type of pancake called a marudnik.
-Made with flour, eggs, baking soda, and once again yogurt, the dish is actually eaten as more of a dessert rather than as a breakfast item.
+Made with flour, eggs, baking soda, and yogurt, the dish is actually eaten as more of a dessert rather than a breakfast item.

 Traditionally, marudnik pancakes are cooked on a flat hot stone, but you can simply prepare them in a pan.
 Serve them alongside your favorite jam or wild berry preserve, with maybe a bit of powdered sugar for a bit more added sweetness.